kheller18/data-structures-algorithms/questions/React.md

           ```
           + As one can see in the code above, we have returned false from the shouldComponentUpdate( ) method, which prevents the child component from re-rendering.

-9. What are the different ways to style a React component?
+23. What are the different ways to style a React component?
     + There are many different ways through which one can style a React component.
 Some of the ways are:
-      + `Inline Styling`: We can directly style an element using inline style attributes.
+      + `Inline Styling`: directly style an element using inline style attributes.
 Make sure the value of style is a JavaScript object:
         ```
         class RandomComponent extends React.Component {
         render() {